 As we get a LOT of questions on this

-- RANKS ARE NOT CALCULATED in real time.
+- CHANGES ARE NOT CALCULATED in real time.
 Even if you lose, ranking point changes cannot be calculated until the game has ended.
-In some cases, there can be a delay up to 24hrs for ranks to change.
+In some cases, there can be a delay up to 24hrs for ranking points to change.

 - AI difficulty does not take into account your rank or class.

 - We will be updating this system later this year.
-We have millions of users and the ranks can fluctuate greatly because of this.
+We have millions of users and the leaderboard positions can fluctuate greatly because of this.

 - The rank is for fun!
 Don't take it too serious